itt-learning-groups/golang_review_2021_09_15/README.md

   We attempt to    `read` from it

-  We get:    block / hang <-- risk of goroutine leak
+  We get:    block / hang <-- (could be risk of goroutine leak if this happens in a goroutine)

 * Channel is    `open` + `empty-and-reader-is-active / not full`